BizVibez PRESENTS

 There are many compelling reasons why thousands of entrepreneurs the world over flock to the UAE and Dubai to start a business.
 The main benefits are:

-• Vibrant economy: The Emirates is home to the second largest economy in the Arab world.
-It is equally diverse as it is large.
-You can start a business in numerous industries, from healthcare and hospitality to technology and trade.
+- Vibrant economy: The UAE is home to the second largest economy in the Arab world.
+Moreover, it is also diverse and resilient.

 The future of business in Dubai is looking very bright too.
 According to the International Monetary Fund (IMF), the UAE is expected to lead economic growth in the Arabian Gulf this year, increasing by 2.5%.
 This is significantly ahead of the region’s biggest economy, Saudi Arabia, which is forecast to grow by 0.4%.